polca/premise/README.md

     Rescale inventories and emissions for Biomass IGCC
 ```

-Note that logs of deleted and created electricity markets are created in
+Note that logs of:
+* deleted and created electricity markets
+* changes in efficiencies for each power plant
-the `data/logs/` directory as MS Excel files, within rmnd_lca working directory.
+are created in the `data/logs/` directory as MS Excel files, within rmnd_lca working directory.

 #### Cement